The Bankrate promise

 But what makes a good net worth?

-A 2019 Charles Schwab survey points out that many Americans consider a net worth of $2.3 million is needed to be considered “wealthy.”
+A 2023 Charles Schwab survey points out that many Americans believe a net worth of $2.2 million is needed to be considered “wealthy.”
 However, not everyone thinks you need to have more than $2 million to have a good net worth.

 You can compare yourself to others using net worth, Tresidder continues, but tracking your net worth should be more about comparing your current self with your past self.
 “It’s a way to measure your own financial progress, and you’re the only person you should be competing with,” he says.